 Are Daily Lenses more Expensive than other lenses?

 If it's just down to cost daily lenses are normally a bit more expensive than monthly lenses, but it's not that simple also ask yourself, how much time are you willing to put in to care for your lenses, and how is your eye health?
-So a simple yes or no answer would not give the full facts, read on to find out the cheapest daily contact lenses and real benefits they bring.
+So a simple yes or no answer would not give the full facts, read on to find out the cheapest daily contact lenses and the real benefits they bring.

 In this post, we’ll try to go over the major benefits and drawbacks of dailies to help you make as informed a decision as possible.